jhusak/jataricart/various_flashers/readme.md

 2. the cartridge will run.
 In the second case, holding OPTION press several times in series (a few presses per second) RESET key untill so-called reset bug will occur and computer will boot up and let run the flasher.
 If there is something recorded on the cartridge, depending on what, you can:
 * if there is something recorded that disables the cartridge, wait until then, then press reset or use the reset error.
-* if there is something recorded, that does not disable the cartridge, try to use the reset error, and as a last resort, if nothing works, insert the cartridge firmly, horizontally in one move, when the flasher asks you to insert the cartridge.
+* if there is something recorded, that does not disable the cartridge, try to use the reset error, and as a last resort, if nothing works, insert the cartridge firmly, horizontally in one move, when the flasher asks you to insert the cartridge (however, you risk in computer damage, a little, but...)
 * Use an adapter - cartridge splitter, for example the one from tori for 4 pieces.

 When all is ok, the menu will appear: